Cross functional teams / Matrix Management / Virtual Teams

 • It can be unclear who are the decision makers and who should be involved so it is often safer to invite everyone.

-What is the actual cost of too many meetings?
+What is the actual cost?

-The measurable cost of meetings
+The direct measurable cost

 • Knowledge workers spend 15–17 hours per week in meetings on average, with significantly higher figures for managers and executives.

-• Based on our own figure of 20% of managers’ and professionals’ time spent in unnecessary meetings and at a typical cost of $100,000 per person including employment costs this is $20,000 per person per year.
-Find out about our free meetings survey to get an accurate cost and diagnosis of the issues for your organization.
+• Based on our own figure of 20% of managers’ and professionals’ time spent in unnecessary sessions and at a typical cost of $100,000 per person including employment costs this is $20,000 per person per year.
+Find out about our free survey to get an accurate cost and diagnosis of the issues for your organization.

 These figures rarely include preparation time, follow‑up, or the cost of fragmented attention.